Jelka-FMF/Jelkob/README.md

 Clone this repository and install dependencies using [Poetry](https://python-poetry.org/).

-You can configure the project as described above, but the default settings should be enough for most cases, except providing the URLs of connected services and creating an initial Django user.
+You can configure the project as described above.
+You will likely want to set the `DJANGO_DEBUG` environment variable to `1` for development.
+The default values for most other settings should work fine, but you might need to configure the URLs of services when developing and testing parts that require them.

 After configuring the project, you can run the development server using: